The Geography of Pakistan & Bangladesh

 Pakistan

-The creation of Pakistan was rooted in the Indian independence movement and the desire of Muslims in British India for a separate state.
-The All-India Muslim League, led by Muhammad Ali Jinnah, championed the two-nation theory, which argued that Muslims and Hindus were distinct nations with separate identities and interests.
+The creation of Pakistan was rooted in the Indian independence movement and the desire of Muslims in British India to have a separate state.
+The All-India Muslim League, led by Muhammad Ali Jinnah, argued that Muslims and Hindus in British India had separate identities and interests.

 K2

 The Indus River Plain is the agricultural heartland of Pakistan, stretching across Punjab and Sindh provinces.
-The fertile plains are nourished by the Indus River and its tributaries, making this region the country's primary agricultural zone.
-Pakistan's coastline along the Arabian Sea is also vital for trade and fisheries.
-Major ports like Karachi and Gwadar are key economic hubs.
+The fertile plains are nourished by the Indus River, and see wheat and cotton as important crops for the economy.
+Pakistan's coastline along the Arabian Sea is also vital for trade through ports like Karachi.

-The Thar Desert is located in the southeastern part of Pakistan and extends into India.
+The Thar Desert in southeastern Pakistan also extends into India.
 It is one of the largest deserts in the world, with extreme temperatures and minimal rainfall.
 The Balochistan Plateau is also known for its arid conditions.
-Even though the plateau is rich in minerals and natural gas, it remains underdeveloped and sparsely populated due to its rugged terrain and harsh environment.
+Even though the plateau is rich in minerals and natural gas, it remains underdeveloped and sparsely populated due to its harsh environment.

 Lahore